stonepros/stone/doc/rados/configuration/network-config-ref.rst

-You will need to delete these rules on both your public and cluster networks initially, and replace them with appropriate rules when you are ready to harden the ports on your Ceph Nodes.
+You will need to delete these rules on both your public and cluster networks initially, and replace them with appropriate rules when you are ready to harden the ports on your Stone Nodes.

 Monitor IP Tables
 -----------------

-Ceph Monitors listen on ports ``3300`` and ``6789`` by default.
-Additionally, Ceph Monitors always operate on the public network.
+Stone Monitors listen on ports ``3300`` and ``6789`` by default.
+Additionally, Stone Monitors always operate on the public network.
 When you add the rule using the example below, make sure you replace ``{iface}`` with the public network interface (e.g., ``eth0``, ``eth1``, etc.), ``{ip-address}`` with the IP address of the public